MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 </tr>
 <tr>
 <td>[Enable Hyper-V role](#hypv) </td>
-<td>Hyper-V is only required if Hyper-V containers will be used.</td>
+<td>The Hyper-V role is only required if Hyper-V containers will be deployed.</td>
 </tr>
 </table>